rakibh07/wordpress-theme-development-Functions/README.md

 # wordpress-theme-development

-This Repository for Wordpress theme development essentila code, functions, short code and custom post type
+This Repository for WordPress theme development essential code, functions, shortcode, and custom post type

+you can collect all codes which you need. this repository will reduce huge time while you develop a theme from scratch